The Safina Center (Blue Ocean Institute)

 Is there enough fish for everyone?
 We talk about that in Overfishing — one of the global challenges to finding a balance between ocean and human health.
 Another issue related to commercial fishing is Bycatch, the unintentional catch of other species.
 Aquaculture is a viable, growing industry that provides additional fish for our growing demand.
 But there are real concerns about many of these farm-raised fish.

 In our Advice for Medical Professionals you’ll find easy to understand information about the risks and benefits of eating seafood.
-And there are simple guidelines and tutorials to understand Mercury in Seafood, too.
+And there are simple guidelines, blogs and tutorials to understand Mercury in Seafood, too.
 Check out Seafood Fraud to learn about seafood being sold under false names.